Why emotional marketing beats logical appeals every time

 The most powerful emotional triggers in marketing

 Understanding which emotions drive action is crucial for crafting effective campaigns.
-Research has identified several key triggers that consistently motivate consumer behavior.
+Research has identified several emotional triggers that consistently influence consumer behavior.
+A detailed breakdown of these can be found in emotional triggers in marketing.

 Fear and urgency